Can Relief Be Found From Rheumatoid Arthritis?

 Because RA affects more than just your joints, including the joints in your feet and ankles, it is important to seek early diagnosis from your podiatrist if you feel like the pain in your feet might be caused by RA.
-For more information, contact one of our podiatrists of Foot & Ankle Specialists of Nevada.
-Our doctors will assist you with all of your podiatric concerns.
+For more information, contact Anthony Ricciardi Jr., DPM of Foot & Ankle Specialists of Nevada.
+Our Doctor will assist you with all of your podiatric concerns.

 What Is Rheumatoid Arthritis?